Developer(s) – Laughing Jackal

 Controls – 10/10

-The controls are also perfectly simple to get grips with too and will present no unnecessary complications to players.
+The controls in Flame Over are also perfectly simple to get grips with too and will present no unnecessary complications to players.
 Obstacles to slow players down are actually hidden quite subtly throughout in the form of tables and desks, which would also be very true to life since the more obstruction there is in a building the more difficult it would be for firemen to move around and to evacuate people in the event of a fire.
 The game’s control scheme is also the main reason why it reminds me of Luigi’s Mansion since both games seem to play out somewhat similarly.

 Originality – 9/10

 Not only does this game stand out greatly among the indie gaming community, but it also stands out within gaming in general to a phenomenal extent.
 Though there have been a few games released since the second generation to center around the concept of fire fighting, such as towering Inferno for the Atari 2600 and Real Heroes: Firefighter for the Wii and DS, this game is definitely the most challenging and invigorating of it’s kind that I’ve ever had the enjoyment of playing through.

-In summation, Frame Over is one of the best indie titles I’ve played since the indie community began to take greater prominence in the late 2000s.
+In summation, Flame Over is one of the best indie titles I’ve played since the indie community began to take greater prominence in the late 2000s.
 It’s fast-paced, challenging, addictive, and unique; and comes highly from me.